-- 8. Lower the front of the trailer as far as the jack will allow until water ceases to drain, and then crank the jack up as high as it will go and allow any remaining water to drain out. - 9.
-After the water has stopped running from the drain lines, apply 50 lb. of air pressure at the city water inlet.
+- 8. After the water has stopped running from the drain lines, apply 50 lb. of air pressure at the city water inlet.
 An air-to-city water adapter is available from your dealer's RV accessory store.
-Be sure the toilet valve and faucets are open, and pump outlet hose is disconnected.
-This can be done at a service station and will force any remaining water from the water heater and remove any water that may be trapped in low areas.
-See diagram below for proper valve settings.

-- Normal operation: 1, 2, 3 Open / 4 Closed - Bypass Alde: 1, 2, 3 Closed / 4 Open - Winterize: All valves open (If blowing out the lines, Close 1 & 2) - 10.
-Pour a cup of approved non-toxic RV antifreeze that has been listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink, and tub drains to prevent trap freeze-up. - 11.
+Be sure the toilet valve, all drain valves, and faucets are open and the pump outlet hose is disconnected.
+This can be done at a service station and will force any remaining water from the water heater and remove any water that may be trapped in low areas. - 9.
+Pour a cup of approved non-toxic RV antifreeze that has been listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink, and tub drains to prevent trap freeze-up. - 10.
 Be sure to open the waste-holding tank dump valves, and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks).
-Plan ahead and have this done at a dump station. - 12.
-Remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
+Plan ahead and have this done at a dump station. - 11.
+For best practices: remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
 It is very important for optimum life of a battery to check it periodically and to keep it fully charged.
+This is especially true in winter months, when the temperature may drop below freezing.
+If the period of storage is for 30 days or less, you may turn off the battery disconnect switch rather than remove the batteries.
+Continue to check and recharge the batteries as needed, at least weekly in severe weather.